 Fortran is not very susceptible to this vulnerability because it permits explicit declarations of upper and lower bounds of arrays, which allows bounds that are relevant to the application to be used.
 For example, latitude can be declared with bounds -90 to 90, while longitude can be declared with bounds -180 to 180.
 Thus, user-written arithmetic on subscripts can be minimized.

 This vulnerability is applicable to a mixed-language program containing both Fortran and C, since arrays in C always have the lower bound 0 while the default in Fortran is 1, and one can reduce the overall complexity in the programmer’s mind by declaring the Fortran arrays with lower bounds of zero.

+The vulnerability associated with off-by-one errors in loops applies to Fortran.
+The lbound and ubound intrinsics provide a safe mechanism for iterating over array subscripts.

 6.30.2 Avoidance mechanisms for language users